On the characterization of constrained correlated equilibria in Markov games: Existence of constrained correlated equilibria

+The above example shows that, under playerwise coupling constraints, constrained correlated equilibria may fail to exist without additional assumptions.
+In contrast, many real-world applications involve \emph{common} coupling constraints—such as transportation systems with collision-avoidance requirements (see a simplified abstraction in the example below), where existence can still be guaranteed even when Assumption~\ref{ass:strong_slater} is violated.
+Since our existence result is novel even for normal-form games, we illustrate the key ideas through simple normal-form examples below. \begin{example} Consider a two-player normal-form game in which each player has action space $\mathcal A^1=\mathcal A^2=\{Stop, Go\}$.\footnote{This game is standard and models two vehicles approaching an intersection with these actions~\cite[Section~3.4]{roughgarden2013cs364a}.} The reward functions $(r^1,r^2)$ and the common constraint function $g^1$ are given below:

-In this paper, however, we show that strong Slater's condition can be relaxed when considering \emph{common} coupling constraints---where $g^j=g^{i,j}$ and $c^j=c^{i,j}$ for all $i\in\mc N$ and all $j\in[J]$.
-Observe that the terms $i$-feasible and feasible defined in Equation \eqref{eq:i-feasible} are equivalent, and the set of feasible policies $\mc C_\pi$ defined in Equation \eqref{eq:feasible_set} reduces to:
+The constraint threshold is $c^1 = 1$, which forbids the joint action $(\mathrm{Go}, \mathrm{Go})$.
+It is straightforward to verify that the strong Slater's condition (Assumption~\ref{ass:strong_slater}) does not hold, since there exists no strictly feasible policy satisfying $\pi((\mathrm{Go}, \mathrm{Go})) < 0$.
+However, a constrained correlated equilibrium exists in this game.
+For example, the policy $\pi((\mathrm{Go}, \mathrm{Stop})) = \pi((\mathrm{Stop}, \mathrm{Go})) = 0.5$ is feasible and satisfies the equilibrium conditions. \end{example} Motivated by this observation, we now show that the strong Slater's condition can be relaxed under common coupling constraints in Markov games, where $g^j = g^{i,j}$ and $c^j = c^{i,j}$ for all $i \in \mc N$ and all $j \in [J]$.
+Observe that in this setting the terms $i$-feasible and feasible defined in Equation \eqref{eq:i-feasible} are equivalent, and the set of feasible policies $\mc C_\pi$ defined in Equation \eqref{eq:feasible_set} reduces to:

 Now, we present a relaxation of Assumption \ref{ass:strong_slater}.